Trinity Heights: The Tallent Furniture Studio and The Sunshine Home

 Not only did it house a furniture store, but it also served as an office for Tallent’s real estate business.
 According to Tallent’s obituary, he came to Dallas in 1920 and started his real estate business five years later.
 Starting out, he’d’ve been happy to trade you property for diamonds.
 “What have you?”

 The first mention I found for the furniture store is this Christmas ad from 1947.

-Tallent died in January of 1950 at the age of 53 (his obituary is here).
+Tallent died in January of 1950 at the age of 53.
 Both of his businesses continued after his death, and the furniture store was still going in the late 1960s.

 So, nothing out of the ordinary — just a small business, like thousands of other small Dallas businesses.
 Probably the most interesting thing about Tallent was that he had the good taste to have that great promotional postcard made.
 That strange little building behind the store was a lot more interesting.